 - Damaged or missing flue liner.
 No matter where, no matter how, if there’s a way in, water will always find it.
 Regardless of the cause, if your flue liner is not fully intact and free of any damage, using your fireplace can put you at risk for more than just leaks.

 - Inadequate waterproofing.
 While there are numerous waterproofing products available on the market, not all are created equally.
 Unless the job was done by industry experts, there’s no way to know if your chimney was properly weather treated.

 Have you noticed something a little off with your chimney or fireplace that we haven’t mentioned here?
 Are you tired of grabbing the buckets every time it rains?
-If you live in Northern New Jersey, there’s no one better to solve your leaky chimney mystery and repair it to its former glory than the team at Garden State.
+If you live in Northern New Jersey, there’s no one better to solve your leaky chimney mystery and restore it to its former glory than the team at Garden State.